Showers Skytwister Choppy: Design and development

-The Skytwister is an modernized and updated version of the Adams-Wilson Hobbycopter, also called the "Choppy", as redesigned by Ben Showers.
+The Skytwister is a modernized and updated version of the Adams-Wilson Hobbycopter, also called the "Choppy", as redesigned by Ben Showers.

 The Skytwister was designed to comply with the US Experimental - Amateur-built aircraft rules.
 It features a single main rotor, a two-bladed tail rotor, a single-seat open cockpit with a windshield and skid-type landing gear.
 The standard engine used is a twin cylinder, liquid-cooled, two-stroke, dual-ignition 64 hp Rotax 582 powerplant with a 2.58:1 reduction drive, which replaces the original Choppy's motorcycle engine.

 The aircraft fuselage is made from bolted-together aluminum tubing.
 Its two-bladed Fleck 2706 aluminium alloy main rotor is made as an extrusion and has a 21.50 ft diameter.
 The tail rotor has a diameter of 36 in.
 The aircraft has an empty weight of 320 lb and a gross weight of 670 lb, giving a useful load of 350 lb.
 With full fuel of 5 u.s.gal the payload for pilot and baggage is 320 lb.

 The designer estimated the construction time from the supplied plans as 300 hours.